PapaMarky/budgy/USER_GUIDE.md

 ### Getting Help

 **Log Files**: Check for error messages in:
-- Console output when running from command line
+- Console output when running budgy-viewer from terminal
 - System logs for application errors

 **Database Issues**: If database becomes corrupted: